 Industry 4.0 is the scenario of today’s industrial world.
-Here are a few aspects that make this a ‘game changer’ –
+Here are a few aspects that make this a ‘game changer’:

 - Advanced robots

 Robots are changing the definition of the manufacturing process.
-The robot is a computer programmable machine which is designed to accomplish a series of complex tasks automatically.
+The robot is a computer programmable machine that is designed to accomplish a series of complex tasks automatically.
 Guided by the external controlling device or a device within, a robot can assemble, dispense, handle processing and welding, inspect equipment and carry out difficult tasks easily.

 - Additive manufacturing

 Commonly known as 3D printing, additive manufacturing is the process of creating physical three-dimensional objects directly from the computer’s digital design.
-Here, three-dimensional objects are synthesized using layering of these materials – ceramics, composites, metal powder, glass and even edibles such as chocolate.
+Here, three-dimensional objects are synthesized using layering of these materials – ceramics, composites, metal powder, glass, and even edibles such as chocolate.